Bern University of Applied Sciences

-The Bern University of Applied Sciences (BUAS, German: Berner Fachhochschule BFH, French: Haute école spécialisée bernoise HESB) is a public vocational university with a strong national and international profile.
+The Bern University of Applied Sciences (BUAS, German: Berner Fachhochschule BFH, French: Haute école spécialisée bernoise HESB) is a public vocational university in Switzerland with a strong national and international profile.
 It comprises six departments and also incorporates the Higher Technical School of Wood, which is affiliated to the Department of Architecture, Wood and Civil Engineering.

 Locations

 BFH is currently spread across 26 locations in Bern, Biel, Burgdorf, Magglingen and Zollikofen.
 In 2012, the Grand Council of the Canton of Bern decided to bring together the Department of Architecture, Wood and Civil Engineering and the Department of Engineering and Information Technology onto a single campus in Biel.
 The launch of the Biel/Bienne campus is scheduled for autumn 2023.
 The Health Professions, Social Work and Business departments and Bern University of the Arts will likely move to a shared campus in Bern in autumn 2026.

 Departments

 The Departments of the Bern University of Applied Sciences include: